-✓ PRINCIPAL RISK ● ADDITIONAL RISK

-Net Large Mid-Cap Asset Portfolio Credit/ Emerging Interest Investment Shareholder and Value Turnover Fund Default Derivatives Countries Foreign Geographic Rate Style Transactions Liquidity Management Market Small-Cap ("NAV") Rate Stock Small Cap Equity Insights • • • ٠ • ٠ ✓ $\checkmark$ • 1 ~ ~ • ~ $\checkmark$
+✓ PRINCIPAL RISK • ADDITIONAL RIS SK Net Large Mid-Cap Asset Portfolio Credit/ Interest Investment Shareholder and Value Turnover Fund Default Derivatives ESG Integration Rate Style Transactions Liquidity Management Market Small-Cap ("NAV") Rate Stock Small Cap Equity Insights • • • • • 1 1 • 1 1

 - Credit/Default Risk-An issuer or guarantor of fixed income securities or instruments held by the Fund (which may have low credit ratings) may default on its obligation to pay interest and repay principal or default on any other obligation.
 The credit quality of the Fund's portfolio securities or instruments may meet the Fund's credit quality requirements at the time of purchase but then deteriorate thereafter, and such a deterioration can occur rapidly.
-In certain instances, the downgrading or default of a single holding or guarantor of the Fund's holding may impair the Fund's liquidity and have the potential to cause significant deterioration in NAV. - Derivatives Risk-The Fund's use of options, futures, forwards, swaps, structured securities and other derivative instruments may result in losses.
+In certain instances, the downgrading or default of a single holding or guarantor of the Fund's holdings may impair the Fund's liquidity and have the potential to cause significant NAV deterioration. - Derivatives Risk-The Fund's use of options, futures, forwards, swaps, structured securities and other derivative instruments may result in losses.
 These instruments, which may pose risks in addition to and greater than those associated with investing directly in securities, currencies or other instruments, may be illiquid or less liquid, volatile, difficult to price and leveraged so that small changes in the value of the underlying instruments may produce disproportionate losses to the Fund.
 Certain derivatives are also subject to counterparty risk, which is the risk that the other party in the transaction will not fulfill its contractual obligations, liquidity risk and risks arising from margin requirements, which include the risk that the Fund will be required to pay additional margin or set aside additional collateral to maintain open derivative positions.
-Derivatives may be used for both hedging and nonhedging purposes.
+Derivatives may be used for both hedging and non-hedging purposes.